 Nuclear imaging is used primarily in cardiovascular, oncology, and neurological applications.
 Nuclear imaging involves the introduction of very low-level radiopharmaceuticals into the patient's bloodstream.
 The radiopharmaceuticals are specially formulated to concentrate temporarily in the specific part of the body to be studied.
 The radiation signals emitted by the materials are then converted into an image of the body part or organ.
 Nuclear imaging has several advantages over other diagnostic imaging modalities, showing not only the anatomy or structure of an organ or body part, but also its function including blood flow, organ function, metabolic activity, and biochemical activity.
-Cardiologists and an increasing number of internists and other physicians either purchase our nuclear cameras or subscribe to our DIS services for in-office cardiac imaging for these advantages.
+Cardiologists and an increasing number of internists and other physicians either purchase our nuclear cameras or subscribe to our DIS services for in-office cardiac imaging for these advantages We are also exploring various applications of our nuclear imaging in hospitals, including but not limited to use in the emergency room, surgical suite and nuclear labs.